FDA Logo

 FDA Old Logo

 The exact time of the early Food and Drug Administration logo is uncertain.
 It is only known that it was created after 1931 because it reflects the modern name of the organization, adopted by the Bureau of Chemistry 25 years after its founding.
 The graphic symbol contained the abbreviation “FDA” written in bold type.
-The first letter rose above the others and covered them with its long horizontal strokes.
+The first letter rose above the others and covered them with long horizontal strokes.
 In this way, the designers expressed the agency’s key mission of providing protection.

 Under the abbreviation was the phrase “CONSUMER PROTECTION,” describing the FDA’s primary mission.
-A thin, sans serif typeface was used for it.
+A thin, sans-serif typeface was used for it.
 The text was placed in a dark gray rectangle.

 Before 2016